-The first model presented, the risk-neutral approach, does consider the price uncertainty explicitly, however, it is incapable of performing risk management.
+The first model presented, the risk-neutral approach, does consider the price uncertainty explicitly, however, it is unable of performing risk management.
 To overcome this drawback, the stochastic models formulated obtain a tradeoff between a risk measure and the expected cost through a risk-aversion parameter.

-To formulate the stochastic problem, several risk measures have been reviewed and an original discussion concerning their suitability for industrial consumers has been carried out.
-Finally, the measures implemented are safetyfirst and VaR.
+To formulate the stochastic problem, safety-first and VaR risk measures have been implemented.
 Both reflect the potential of high costs and measure confidence levels and, therefore, represent the risk attitude of consumers and are easy to interpret.